 We learn a bit more about the 90 year cycle of recurrence from Ananke, the God’s ancient guide.
 A tiny bit of backstory is given to explain why the Gods cycle through the ages, but in truth, it was more perplexing than enlightening.
 And we also learn that she is the not the benevolent leader she wants everyone to believe she is.

 Artist McKelvie is obviously a fan of maps and charts, along with numbered sequences.
 His 1,2,3,4’s got a bit overused.
-You’ll know what I’m taking about when you see them.
+You’ll know what I’m talking about when you see them.